A powerful letter captures a teacher's existential crisis: Would I die for my students?

 Make no mistake, she'd give her life to save her students.
 But she resents that we live in a time when that's a choice teachers now have to make.

-So Field wrote an open letter to elected officials; a powerful letter where she pours out her heart about the way things are, and her frustration at why they're are this way:
+So Field wrote an open letter to elected officials; a powerful letter where she pours out her heart about the way things are, and her frustration at why they are this way:

 At the end of my teaching contract, it says that I will perform 'other duties to be assigned.'
 I do not interpret these words 'as bleeding to death on the floor of my classroom.'